krisgottschalk/Task-Manager-Project/README.md

   }
 ```

-The routing of the apllication is very important too.
+The routing of the application is very important too.
 You can find all the routes in the `app-routing.module.ts`.
 They will look like this:
 ```
 const routes: Routes = [
   { path: '', component: HomeComponent, pathMatch: 'full' },